sareddy1/ddpCourseProject/README.md

 # Developing Data Productions: Course Project
 ## Shiny Application and Reproducible Pitch

-This application is developed using R Studio.
-Shiny, a web application framework for R is used for the app development.
+This is an example of a Shiny application devised for the Developing Data Products course on Coursera.This application is primarily used for two purposes:
-Application is used for:

-- Predicting music according to mood
+- Predicting song depeding on a mood of the user
-- Predicting movie according to genre
+- Predicting movie based on the interested genre of the user

-Main focus of the project was to develop an interacting application rather than implementation of a suitable algorithm.